People, in my long experience, want to talk. (J. Robert Lennon)

 Imagine the piano maestro Evgeny Kissin adjusting his stool before another magnificent rendition of Rachmaninoff Piano Concerto 2 and the lead violinist leans over: Oy Kissin, you won’t be here for the third movement mate; I heard about your fu*k-up in Salzburg two weeks ago.

-Welcome to the world of sledging, an art form that has filtered down from Test cricket through to First-class and Minor Counties before landing on the squares of recreational cricket grounds.
+Welcome to the world of sledging, an art form that has filtered down from Test cricket through to the First-class and Minor Counties game before landing on the squares of recreational cricket grounds.
 The days of fielders doffing their club caps while clapping a batter to the crease with a rousing rendition of For he’s a jolly good fellow are long gone.
 Sledging is the new Bodyline as club cricketers seek to gain an advantage in their crusade to win .

 I am reluctant to hand out a Level 1 – I don’t want cricket to be sanitised to the extent that banter is off the menu.
 And that is why I always go through what is acceptable with my colleague before the game.
 I’ll be honest, I have stood with colleagues who revel in their authority, intervening at the slightest hint of a Law 42 misdemeanour.
 I regularly tell captains that my red line is if I hear anything worse than one of Mrs Umps’ coatings and that the players should remember that I own the red line on Saturdays (and yes, she owns it the other six days).